Stewardship

 Ministry with Young Adults

 Discovering tools for the life of faith.
-We gather to read the Bible, share our lives and celebrate together.
+We would love to be able to gather to read the Bible, share our lives and celebrate together.
 There are also opportunities to participate in wider UCA events.

 Ministry with Adults